egel/dotfiles/configuration/README.md

 ## SSH

 > [!TIP]
-> SSH is generally very private space.
-To keep it clean use protected directory to load your ssh configurations for each personal, or clients/servers, like in the example below:
+> SSH is generally a very private space.
+To keep it clean use a protected directory to load your SSH configurations for each personal, or clients/servers, like in the example below:
 >
 > - ~/.ssh/config.d/personal
 > - ~/.ssh/config.d/client1
 > - ~/.ssh/config.d/client2

-It's good to add below settings to your `~/.ssh/config`
+It's good to add the below settings to your `~/.ssh/config`

 ```sshconfig
 # Include additional configuration files